我要吃瓜

 我要吃瓜 me

-I am a film and television historian with specialisms in docudrama and terrorism and have taught documentary for over two decades.
+I am a film and television historian with specialisms in docudrama and terrorism.
+I have taught documentary for over two decades.

 I have a first-class degree in English and History, and a Ph.D. in English, both from the University of Hull.